-Areas of study relate to the construction of buildings, project management, procurement and site management, serving business clients and the public alike, the design and maintenance of buildings, and regeneration of resources within the political, cultural, social, economic and legal framework.
-There is also a strong underpinning element of technology, corporate responsibility, health and safety, renewable energy and sustainable development that is common to all built environment programmes.
+Areas of study relate to the design and realisation of buildings, construction technology, project management, procurement, serving business clients and the public alike, the maintenance and conservation of buildings, and the regeneration of resources within the political, cultural, social, economic and legal framework.
+The underpinning elements are design and technology, allied to corporate responsibility, health and safety, renewable energy and sustainable development that is common to all built environment programmes.